 - Apply MI tools including importance and confidence rulers and values clarification in their practice with clients.

-Cyndi Briggs, PhD, obtained her undergraduate degree in psychology from Guilford College in Greensboro, NC, her master’s in counseling from Wake Forest University in Winston-Salem, NC, and her doctorate in counseling from Oregon State University in Corvallis, OR.
+Cyndi Briggs, PhD, NCC, LCMHC obtained her undergraduate degree in psychology from Guilford College in Greensboro, NC, her master’s in counseling from Wake Forest University in Winston-Salem, NC, and her doctorate in counseling from Oregon State University in Corvallis, OR.
 She has served as a counselor educator both in person and online at Oregon State University, Winona State University, Wake Forest University, University of North Carolina-Charlotte, and Walden University.
 She is a former addiction counselor, and her work with court-mandated and federal probation clients inspired her pursuit of effective techniques including Motivational Interviewing.
 She has taught foundational MI techniques since 2004.
 She is a National Certified Counselor (NCC #53058) and a Licensed Clinical Mental Health Counselor in the state of North Carolina (LCMHC #3508).